maldonado91/Surfs-Up2/README.md

 # Surfs-Up

 ### 1. Overview of Project:
-#### After querying the hawaii.sqlite database, we wanted to zone in on the months of June and December to get an idea of the weather year round temperature look like.
+#### Using Flask, SQLALchemy, and Python, we queired the hawaii.sqlite database to gather temperature information in Oahu.
+In an effort to zone in on the months of June and December, we are going to query the data over the years for those two months.
+Once the informaion is in a list, we will throw it in a pandas DataFrame and plot the statistics.

 ### 2. Results: